 There’s a grassy area to sit up on a hill where you can watch your child play below, swings, boulders, clean bathrooms, and a huge grassy field to run, toss a ball, or have a picnic.
 And when you are done and sweaty, hop in the pool just steps away.

-The Roberts Pool is open to the public mid-April through the end of September for recreational swim.
+The Roberts Pool was just renovated in 2023 and is open to the public from mid-April through the end of September for recreational swim.
 The pool is heated, has a shallow end of 3 feet, and lifeguards on duty.
 At the time of this posting, prices are $3/adult, $2/1-15, and free for babies under one.

 - Weekends and Holidays (Apr 28 – Sep 16) : 11am – 6pm